kagisearch/kagi-docs/docs/kagi/faq/faq.md

 ## How do you pronounce Kagi?

-Kagi is pronounced as Kah-gee.
+Kagi is pronounced as Kah-gee, with the "g" sounding like the "g" in "gift."
 You can also listen to it [here](https://www.youtube.com/watch?v=ig4VTr0rt4Q).

 ## What is the name of Kagi mascot?